PascalEschbach/XF.BindableProperty/README.md

 ## Remarks
 * **Auto-Properties**: Only auto properties are supported.
-Properties with getter/setter bodies are invalid by definition either way as Xamarin accesses the BindableProperty directly, not the actual property.
+Properties with getter/setter bodies are invalid by definition as Xamarin accesses the BindableProperty directly, not the actual property.
 As such, custom getter/setter implementations would cause diverging behaviours between XAML and code.
 * **OnCoerceValue**: Use this callback to constrain inputs instead of a custom getter/setter!
 * **OnValidateValue**: Use this callback to do any input validation!
 * **OnPropertyChanged/OnPropertyChanging**: Use those callbacks to notify dependant properties or trigger custom behaviour!
 * **OnCreateValue**: Use this callback to construct a default value which required instance level access or runtime information!

+## Roadmap
+* Attached properties
+* Dependant property notification

 ## Icon

-[Link](https://thenounproject.com/term/link/39562/) designed by [Matt Hawdon](https://thenounproject.com/matthawdon/) from The Noun Project.
+[Icon](https://thenounproject.com/term/link/39562/) designed by [Matt Hawdon](https://thenounproject.com/matthawdon/) from The Noun Project.